The Original 1968 & 1969 Pink Paisely Telecaster

 The Original Fender Pink Paisley Telecaster: A Complete Collector's Guide

-Few guitars in Fender's long history are as visually arresting — or as historically specific — as the 1968 and 1969 Pink Paisley Telecaster.
-Born out of the swirling psychedelia of the late 1960s, these instruments were a deliberate commercial gamble by CBS-era Fender, and they paid off in ways nobody predicted.
-Today they rank among the most recognizable vintage guitars on the planet, fetching serious collector money when they surface in truly original condition.
-If you have one and are thinking about selling, you can sell your Fender guitar here or request a free appraisal to find out what it's worth.
+Not many guitars in Fender's catalog look this strange and stay this collectible.
+The 1968 and 1969 Pink Paisley Telecaster came out of CBS-era Fender as a commercial gamble aimed at the psychedelic market, and it paid off in ways the company hadn't expected.
+Original examples in honest condition now bring serious money on the vintage market.
+If you have one and you're thinking about selling, you can sell your Fender guitar here or request a free appraisal to find out what it's worth.

 1969 Fender Pink Paisley Telecaster.
-The metallic foil finish and pinkish-red edge burst are immediately apparent even after 55+ years.
+The metallic foil finish and pinkish-red edge burst are immediately visible even after 55-plus years.

 1. Naming, Origins, and the Summer of Love

-There's a small but telling detail that trips up even seasoned collectors: Fender never actually called it the "Pink Paisley."
-The official 1968 catalog name was "Paisley Red."
-The common "pink" descriptor stuck because of how the finish ages — the original saturated red-pink pigment fades and shifts under decades of UV exposure, and most surviving examples read unmistakably pink to the eye today.
+Here's a detail that trips up even experienced collectors: Fender never actually called it the "Pink Paisley."
+The 1968 catalog name was "Paisley Red."
+The "pink" label stuck because of how the finish ages.
+The original red-pink pigment fades and shifts under decades of UV exposure, and most surviving examples now read pretty clearly pink to the eye.

-The guitar was launched alongside the Blue Flower Telecaster in 1968, both models timed to ride the cultural wave that had crested with the Summer of Love the previous year.
-CBS management saw an opportunity to capture younger, more experimentally minded buyers drawn toward psychedelia.
-The practical result was the decision to literally wallpaper a Telecaster.
+The guitar launched alongside the Blue Flower Telecaster in 1968, both models timed to ride the cultural moment that had peaked with the Summer of Love the previous year.
+CBS management wanted to capture younger buyers drawn to psychedelia.
+The practical result was a decision to literally wallpaper a Telecaster.

-Body Wood Choice: Most original Paisley Telecasters were built on Basswood bodies rather than Fender's usual Ash or Alder.
-The reason was purely practical — Basswood has a very subtle, tight grain that would not telegraph through or distort the decorative foil paper.
-The body was, in effect, chosen as a canvas.
+Body Wood Choice: Most original Paisley Telecasters use Basswood bodies rather than Fender's usual Ash or Alder.
+The reasoning was practical.
+Basswood has a tight, subtle grain that wouldn't print through or distort the decorative foil paper.
+The body was chosen as a canvas, not for tone.

-The finish is the single most important area for authentication.
-It is not paint.
-It is not a printed graphic.
-It is a multi-layered assembly of adhesive, decorative metallic foil, edge spray, and thick clear polyester — and every one of those layers ages in a specific, forensically identifiable way.
+The finish is where most authentication work happens.
+It isn't paint, and it isn't a printed graphic.
+It's a layered assembly of adhesive, decorative metallic foil, an edge spray, and a thick clear polyester coat.
+Each layer ages in a specific, identifiable way, and that's what makes forensic authentication possible.

 The Cling-Foil Material

-Fender sourced the decorative foil from the Borden Chemical Company, marketed under the trade name Cling-Foil — an aluminum-based metallic foil with a paisley pattern printed on it, the same type of product sold commercially as decorative shelf or contact paper in the late 1960s.
-Fender applied it to the flat top and back surfaces of the body using an adhesive bond.
+Fender sourced the decorative foil from the Borden Chemical Company, marketed under the trade name Cling-Foil.
+It was an aluminum-based metallic foil with a paisley pattern printed on it, basically the same product sold commercially as decorative shelf or contact paper in the late 1960s.
+Fender bonded it to the flat top and back surfaces of the body with adhesive.

 Close-up of the original Cling-Foil surface on a 1968 example.
 Note the reflective metallic sheen of the aluminum base layer beneath the printed paisley pattern.